Kings and Chronicles

 5. The primary focus of Chronicles is on the temple, the priesthood, the Levites, religious organization and the keeping of the covenant.
 The Levites are mentioned 100 times in Chronicles, and only three times in Samuel and Kings combined.
 The books of Ezra and Nehemiah also have an emphasis on the Levites, where they are mentioned 63 times.

 6. Chronicles is concerned with tracing the preservation of the Davidic line in order to demonstrate God's faithfulness to his word to David.

 7. Chronicles ends on a positive note of restoration and hope.
 A purified remnant are returning

-to a purified land that has undergone 70 years of rest.
+to a purified land that has undergone seventy years of rest.

 8. Chronicles gives great attention to lists, statistics and genealogies.

-9. About half of the material in Chronicles is unique, and not found in the Books of Samuel or Kings.
+9. About half of the material in Chronicles is unique, and not found in the Books of Samuel or Kings see below.

 10. The dating of Chronicles is later than Kings.
 Chronicles was written during the post-exilic period, during the time of Judah's restoration to the land.